keerthana2-005/TheCodeMind/README.md

 ##  Problem
  **Manual debugging is slow, error-prone, and inefficient.**
 - Developers struggle with **hidden logical flaws, infinite loops, and undefined variables** that traditional linters miss.
-- The current version supports **manual bug detection** through a separate UI.
+- The current version supports **manual logical and syntatic bug detection** through a separate UI.

 ##  Solution